jacknot/justin.duch.me/_posts/2021-10-23-tech_is_bad.md

 (^3): You are right though.

-Again, technology isn't going to be able to solve anything by itself, and sometimes it just distracts from the things that could actually solve things.
+Again, technology isn't going to be able to solve anything by itself, and sometimes it just distracts from the things that could actually solve them.
 If you go out to buy a Tesla because you think you'll be helping the environment, maybe think a little harder about the real issues causing ecological collapse.